E2LLM: Encoder Elongated Large Language Models for Long-Context Understanding and Reasoning: Our Approach: E2LLM

 \subsection{Training Tasks}

-Now we focus on training the last two layers of the encoder, the adapter, and the LoRA branch of the decoder to enhance the E2LLM’s ability to comprehend lengthy input contexts and effectively reason about the corresponding answers.
+Now we focus on training the the adapter as well as the LoRA branch of the encoder and the decoder to enhance the E2LLM’s ability to comprehend lengthy input contexts and effectively reason about the corresponding answers.
 To accomplish this, we introduce two distinct training tasks.

-The first task is designed to improve the LLM's understanding of the input.
+\textbf{Understanding:} The first task is designed to improve the LLM's understanding of the input.
 As depicted in Figure~\ref{fig:arch}, once the LLM receives chunk tokens from the adapter, we prompt it to restate or reconstruct the input.
-We refer to this as the “understanding” task.
-The specific prompt used is "Given the contexts: [chunk token]\texttt{\textbackslash n} Please follow the instruction:\texttt{\textbackslash n}Restate the aforementioned context".
+We refer to this as the ``understanding'' task.
+The specific prompt used is ``Given the contexts: [chunk token]\texttt{\textbackslash n} Please follow the instruction:\texttt{\textbackslash n}Restate the aforementioned context''.

 Notably, this task is self-supervised, allowing us to curate a significant amount of training data to ensure that the LLM comprehensively grasps the embeddings provided by the adapter.
 However, in our experiments, we utilize only the input from long-context instruction fine-tuning data for this task.
 Given that these inputs are often too lengthy to be fully reconstructed at once, we employ a sliding window approach, reconstructing the original context in segments based on a few consecutive chunks until the entire input has been restated.

-On the other hand, the second training task enables the LLM to generate answers based on the chunk tokens (i.e., the long context) and the user's query.
-We refer to this as the “reasoning” task, and the prompt crafted for this purpose is "Given the contexts: [chunk token]\texttt{\textbackslash n} Please follow the instruction: \texttt{\textbackslash n} Answer the question: \{query\}".
+\textbf{Reasoning:} On the other hand, the second training task enables the LLM to generate answers based on the chunk tokens (i.e., the long context) and the user's query.
+We refer to this as the “reasoning” task, and the prompt crafted for this purpose is ``Given the contexts: [chunk token]\texttt{\textbackslash n} Please follow the instruction: \texttt{\textbackslash n} Answer the question: \{query\}''.

+It is important to note that the ``understanding'' task serves as an auxiliary task, while our primary focus remains on the “reasoning” task.
+We determine the final checkpoints exclusively based on the validation loss associated with the ``reasoning'' task.
+In this context, we do not anticipate that E2LLM can achieve lossless compression of the context.
+However, we believe that the LLM decoder is capable of retaining or comprehending essential information from the context.
+The LLM operates as a “suggestion feature” for input methods, leveraging hints to generate meaningful responses.
+In this case, the chunk tokens provided by the text encoder serve as these essential hints.